janelia-arduino/JsonSanitizer/README.md

 {"server":"example.com","post":80,"message":"hello world"}
 ```

-Some JSON strings are too ambiguous to be sanitized.
-Without commas
+Some JSON strings are too ambiguous to be sanitized correctly.
+Without
-separating the key/value pairs, the parser gets confused and does not
+commas separating the key/value pairs, the parser gets confused and
-sanitize properly.
+does not sanitize properly.

 ```json
 json_unsanitizable_object: